swindless/reading-notes/gitintro.md

 Git creates a snapshot of a file and stores a reference to it.
 Each time a saved changed version of a project is made, this is called *commit.*

 ### Three states of Git
-+ Committed – stored in a local database
++ Committed – stored in a local database.
-+ Modified – file changed but not committed to the database
++ Modified – file changed but not committed to the database.
-+ Staged – flagged a file’s changed version to be committee in the next snapshot
++ Staged – flagged a file’s changed version to be committee in the next snapshot.